LionCoder4ever/mall/README.md

 # mall
-mall project base on Golang
+mall project base on Golang, using gin, zap, gorm